Anushilan Samiti: Okakura and Nivedita

 Foreign influences on the Samiti included the Japanese artist Kakuzo Okakura and Margaret Noble, an Irish woman known as Sister Nivedita.
 Okakura was a proponent of Pan-Asianism.
 He visited Swami Vivekananda in Calcutta in 1902, and inspired Pramathanath Mitra in the early days of the Samiti.
 However the extent of his involvement or influence is debated.
 Nivedita was a disciple of Swami Vivekananda.
 She had contacts with Aurobindo, with Satish Bose and with Jugantar sub-editor Bhupendranath Bose.
 Nivedita is believed to have influenced members of the Samiti by talking about their duties to the motherland and providing literature on revolutionary nationalism.
 She was a correspondent of Peter Kropotkin, a noted anarchist.

 Major influences

 A major section of the Anushilan movement had been attracted to Marxism during the 1920s and 1930s, many of them studying Marxist–Leninist literature whilst serving long jail sentences.
 A majority broke away from the Anushilan Samiti and joined the Communist Consolidation the Marxist group in Cellular Jail, and they later the Communist Party of India (CPI).
 Some of the Anushilan Marxists were hesitant to join the Communist Party, few joined the RSP however, since they distrusted the political lines formulated by the Communist International.
-They also did not embrace Trotskyism, although they shared some Trotskyite critiques of the leadership of Joseph Stalin.
+They also did not embrace Trotskyism, although they shared some Trotskyist critiques of the leadership of Joseph Stalin.